-Robert Moss is the creator of Active Dreaming, an original synthesis of dreamwork and shamanism.
+Active Dreaming is the methodology developped by Robert Moss from his synthesis of dreamwork and shamanism.
 Born in Australia, he survived three near-death experiences in childhood.
 He leads popular seminars all over the world, including a three-year training for teachers of Active Dreaming.
 A former lecturer in ancient history at the Australian National University, he is a best-selling novelist, journalist and independent scholar.
 His nine books on dreaming, shamanism and imagination include Conscious Dreaming, Dreamways of the Iroquois, The Dreamer's Book of the Dead, The Three ""Only"" Things,The Secret History of Dreaming, Dreamgates, Active Dreaming and Dreaming the Soul Back Home: Shamanic Dreaming for Healing and Becoming Whole.

 Over the past 20 years, he has led seminars and taught depth workshops in Active Dreaming throughout the world and leads a three-year training for teachers of Active Dreaming.
 He hosts the ""Way of the Dreamer"" radio show at www.healthylife.net.

 The core techniques of Active Dreaming include:

 The Lightning Dreamwork process, (see how to method below,) designed to facilitate quick dream-sharing that results in helpful action; the use of the “if it were my dream” protocol encourages the understanding that the dreamer is always the final authority on his or her dream.